Karate Belt Order Shotokan

 Beginner to Intermediate Ranks (Kyu Grades)

 1. Blue Belt (10th Kyu): The journey begins here.
-As a blue belt, the student is introduced to basic stances, strikes, and blocks, laying the groundwork for more advanced techniques.
+As a starting white belt, the student is introduced to the basic punch and four basic blocks from Yoi, shizentai.
+A great starting point, laying the groundwork for more advanced techniques.

-2. Orange Belt (9th Kyu): With an orange belt, the student begins to learn fundamental kata (forms) and enhances their physical coordination and agility.
+2. Orange Belt (9th Kyu): With an orange belt, the student needs the first kata (forms), which is known as Taikyoku Shodan or Kihon kata.
+Basic single technique stepping is introduced to enhance physical coordination and agility.

 4. Yellow Belt (7th Kyu): Yellow symbolizes a brightening path.
-Techniques are practiced with more precision, and the student begins to understand the underlying principles of balance.
+Techniques are practiced with more precision, and the student begins to understand basic combinations.
+The third kata, Heian Nidan, which is the second of the 5 Heian kata series is required,

 5. Green Belt (6th Kyu): Green is a mark of growth.
-Students learn intermediate kata and start applying their techniques with greater fluidity.
+The fourth kata, Heian Sandan, which is the third of the 5 Heian kata series is required.
+Here is where karateka should start applying their techniques with greater fluidity.

 9. Brown Belt with White Stripe (2nd Kyu): With a white stripe, the student’s skills are refined further.
+All kihon combinations are from fighting stance.
 Students at this level take on greater challenges in sparring and self-defense.
+Bassai Dai is the required kata for 2nd Kyu and here is we we also work on Jiyu ippon kumite (semi free one step sparring) for the first time.

 Advanced Ranks (Dan Grades)